 5. Prevents miscarriages and strengthens uterine walls

-6-Improves labor outcome: induces labor at the right time, therefore a reduction in the likelihood of pre- and post-term labor, shortens labor by toning and tightening muscles in the pelvic area.
-A labor with fewer complications such as a reduced use of forceps and other interventions.
+6. Improves labour outcome: induces labour at the right time; therefore, reducing the likelihood of pre-and post-term labour shortens labour by toning and tightening muscles in the pelvic area.
+A delivery with fewer complications such as reduced use of forceps and other interventions.

 7. Helps address exhaustion following childbirth and aids postpartum depression.
 Prevents excessive bleeding after childbirth drink during childbirth

 8. Enhances milk production and fortifies the mother’s milk with vitamins and minerals making it more nutritious for the baby.

 9. Helps with menopausal symptoms

 To reap the benefits: 1-4 cups daily

 1st Trimester: While red raspberry leaf tea is typically recommended for the 2nd and 3rd trimesters of pregnancy, some women use the herbal remedy to help with nausea and vomiting in the first trimester as well: